Professor Polly Diven

 “The Domestic Politics of US AIDS Policy: The Hyperpluralism of PEPFAR,” presented at the Midwest International Studies Association meeting in St. Louis, November 2008.

 “What Keeps Us Apart When We're Working Together: Understanding Divergent Public Opinion on International Cooperation,” presented at the Global International Studies Conference in Ljubljana, Slovenia, July 2008.

 “The Determinants of International Support for the United Nations,” (with John Constantelos), presented at the International Studies Association meeting in San Francisco, March 2008.

 I joined the faculty in Political Science at GVSU in 1994.
 That means I've been in this department longer than anyone else, though Professors King and Constantelos came soon after.
 I became the International Relations Coordinator in 2005 and I enjoy coordinating this interdisciplinary major and getting to know the IR students.
-I have been the Faculty Advisor to the International House in Murray Living Center since 2010, and I enjoy working to foster connections between international students and U.S. students in that community.
-My area of greatest expertise is U.S. foreign policy, and I my research focuses on the intersection of U.S. domestic politics and U.S. foreign policy.
+I was the Faculty Advisor to the International House in Murray Living Center from 2010-2014, and I continue to enjoy fostering connections between international students and U.S. students.
+My area of greatest expertise is U.S. foreign policy, and my research focuses on the intersection of U.S. domestic politics and U.S. foreign policy.
 I am particularly interested in how domestic interest groups influence foreign policy.
 I have published research into the impact of agribusiness and "big pharma" on U.S. foreign policy.
 More recently my research has focused on the determinants of public opinion on U.S. foreign policy, comparative public opinion, and anti-Americanism.
 I am also interested in the phenomenon of hyperpluralism and its contribution to undermining U.S. trust in government.
-I am currently working on a paper that examines the relationship betwwen trust in government and the number of women in national legislatures across countries.
+I am currently working on research that examines the relationship between trust in government and the number of women in national legislatures across countries.